BSU-Comp-Math-Classes/Poisson-2D/README.md

 where $\vec{u}$ and $\vec{f}$ are vectors holding all the values of $u_{ij}$ and $f_{ij}$ respectively, and matrix $\mathbf{A}$ is formed from the coefficients in the discretized point-wise equation.

-We can solve this system by inverting $$\matbf{A}$$ with Gaussian Elimination or other method, but here we will employ a Jaobi iterative solver, which starts from some initial guess for the solution $\vec{u}^0$ and iteratively update it based on the formula
+We can solve this system by inverting $\mathbf{A}$ with Gaussian elimination (expensive!) or another method, but here we will employ a Jaobi iterative solver, which starts from some initial guess for the solution $\vec{u}^0$ and iteratively update it based on the formula

 $$ u_{i,j}^{n+1} = \frac14(u_{i-1,j}^n + u_{i+1,j}^n + u_{i,j-1}^n + u_{i,j+1}^n - \Delta x^2f_{ij}^n) $$